Ante Rebić: Fiorentina

-On 28 August 2013, Rebić signed a five-year contract with Italian side Fiorentina, for an undisclosed fee.
+On 28 August 2013, Rebić signed a five-year contract with Serie A club Fiorentina, for an undisclosed fee.
 Upon passing the medical exams, he was given the number 9 shirt.
 He made a debut on 30 September, coming on as a 36th-minute substitute for injured teammate Giuseppe Rossi, in a 2–2 home draw against Parma.
 During his debut he sustained an injury, causing him to be sidelined for three weeks.
 Rebić made three more appearances for Fiorentina before he scored his first goal on 8 January 2014, starting and scoring the second goal of a 2–0 Coppa Italia last-16 home win against Chievo Verona.
 On 18 May, he scored his first goal in Serie A in 2–2 draw against Torino at the Stadio Artemio Franchi, two minutes after replacing Manuel Pasqual.

 On 3 August 2014, Rebić joined 2.
 Bundesliga club Leipzig for a season-long loan deal.
 After his loan spell with Leipzig ended, Rebić returned to Fiorentina and was given the number 11 shirt, previously worn by Juan Cuadrado, and was used primarily on the left wing.
 He made his European debut with the club on 1 October in a 4–0 defeat of Belenenses in the Europa League.
 In their next match in that competition, Rebić was sent off for a reckless challenge in stoppage time in a 2–1 defeat to Lech Poznań.
 On 1 November, he scored his first goal in Serie A, in a 4–1 win against Frosinone.

 After only making six appearances and scoring once for Fiorentina, Rebić was loaned to Hellas Verona on 14 January 2016.
 However, he failed to score in nine appearances, and Verona were relegated to Serie B. On 20 March, on as a halftime substitute for Giampaolo Pazzini, he was sent off for two yellow cards at the end of a 2–1 loss to Carpi in the Stadio Marc'Antonio Bentegodi.